sidvsukhi/BehavIoT/README.md

 .model - this file contains ipv6 addresses of all domain names

 output.py file- shows device name, IPS, Domain Names and Linux Epoch of Sending and Receiving packet.

-Next meeting-

-devices vs number of domain names graph over several months (no. of domain names increased/decresed)